mbrooker/mbrooker-blog/_posts/2023-03-07-false-sharing.md

 **Footnotes**

 1. <a name="foot1"></a> Don't tell the English.
 If they ask you about it, tell them it's still the most important sporting event in history, then run.
-1. <a name="foot2"></a> I feel like this problem has been stalking me my entire career.
-1. <a name="foot3"></a> A fair number of sources (including database papers and textbooks) use names as an example of Zipf-distributed (or otherwise powerlaw-distributed) data.
-Looking at this graph doesn't seem to support that claim.